United Nations Human Rights Council: United States and UNHRC President

 The Council's charter preserves the watchdog's right to appoint special investigators for countries whose human rights records are of particular concern, something many developing states have long opposed.
 A Council meeting in Geneva in 2007 caused controversy after Cuba and Belarus, both accused of abuses, were removed from a list of nine special mandates.
 The list, which included North Korea, Cambodia and Sudan, had been carried forward from the defunct Commission.
 Commenting on Cuba and Belarus, the UN statement said that Ban noted "that not having a Special Rapporteur assigned to a particular country does not absolve that country from its obligations under the Universal Declaration of Human Rights."

 The United States said a day before the UN statement that the Council deal raised serious questions about whether the new body could be unbiased.
-Alejandro Wolff, deputy US permanent representative at the United Nations, accused the council of "a pathological obsession with Israel" and also denounced its action on Cuba and Belarus.
+Alejandro Wolff, US Deputy Permanent Representative at the United Nations, accused the council of "a pathological obsession with Israel" and also denounced its action on Cuba and Belarus.
 The UNHRC President Doru Costea said that he agreed with Wolff, saying that the functioning of the Council needed continuous improvement.
 He added that the Council must examine the behaviour of all parties involved in complex disputes and not place just one state under the magnifying glass.

-Defamation of religion

-From 1999 to 2011, the CHR and the UNHRC adopted resolutions in opposition to the "defamation of religion".